 We all want to feel happy.
 Balancing the brain’s biochemistry is fundamental to experiencing the joy in every day.
-Perhaps you associate the brain with learning, thinking and memory.
+Perhaps you associate the brain with learning, mental health, thinking and memory.
 Our brain forms an integral part of our Central Nervous System which, in effect, governs every function of every cell in our entire body.

 Sometimes it may be difficult to determine why we can’t cope, are feeling tired or unmotivated.
 There have been decades of scientific research into the motivation behind human behaviour, and it all comes down to a very simple concept: We are motivated to take action when there is reward attached to it.
 Read more and learn how you can make the changes you want in order to achieve the joy you deserve.

 In every great production or successful sports team, there are many more people who work ‘behind the scenes ‘ that support the main players.
 The same is true for our brain.
 The role of vitamins and minerals is to help turn glucose into energy, amino acids into neurotransmitters, simple essential fats into more complex fats like GLA, or DHA and prostaglandins, and choline and serine into phospholipids.
 They help build and rebuild the brain as well as the nervous system to ensure all is running smoothly.

 Phospholipids improve the brains hearing, by keeping neuron receptor sites in good condition.
 Amino acids, the building blocks of proteins improve the brain’s talking.
 The words the brain uses to send messages from one cell to another are neurotransmitters and the letters they are built from are the amino acids.
 A deficiency in amino acids can be quite common and can give rise to depression, apathy and lack of motivation, an inability to relax and poor memory and concentration.
 Supplementing amino acids has proven to correct these problems.
 For example, tyrosine has shown to improve mental and physical performance under stress.